President recognises ‘our common humanity’ as he marks Armistice

 The Victoria Cross is the highest British military honour for bravery “in the presence of the enemy”.

-Second Lieutenant Edmund de Wind, Royal Irish Rifles, Private Claude Nunney, Canadian ExpeditionaryForce , CSM MRtin Doyle, Royal Munster Fusiliers, private Janes Crichton New Zealand Expeditionary Force were also honoured with Victoria Cross commemorative plaques at the First World War memorial in the cemetery.
+Second Lieutenant Edmund de Wind, Royal Irish Rifles, Private Claude Nunney, Canadian ExpeditionaryForce , CSM Martin Doyle, Royal Munster Fusiliers, Private James Crichton New Zealand Expeditionary Force were also honoured with Victoria Cross commemorative plaques at the first World War memorial in the cemetery.

 Stark reminder